 Our class subjects are chosen based on our three core focuses: personal and biblical foundations, leadership, and missions.
 Students are in class for 15 hours each week, hearing from speakers and pastors on subjects ranging anywhere from intimacy with God to cross-cultural evangelism.

 The Kairos classroom is very interactive, and our students learn from a variety of teaching styles.
 Our class sizes are smaller, resulting in an interactive environment through large group discussions, small group discussions, and time for personal reflection and response.
 Our goal in the classroom is for our students to be transformed by the teachings through application of what is being taught.

 Some (but not all!) of the topics covered during the Kairos school year include:

 All fees are broken down into four payments throughout the year:

-This covers room and board, books, expedition trips, a stateside missions trip, and an international missions trip.
+This covers room and board, books, excursions, a stateside missions trip, and an international missions trip.
 Along with personal contributions, students are encouraged to raise support for Kairos.
-This is a great opportunity for friends and family to be invested in their life and missions.
-Once accepted, students receive support raising materials that guide them through the process.Close
+This is a great opportunity for friends and family to invest in their life and spiritual development.
+Once accepted, we will guide each student through the support raising process.Close

 Kairos partners with Oak Hills Christian College (OHCC) in Bemidji, MN.
 OHCC recognizes the value and importance of a discipleship school.
-Students who attend and graduate Kairos in good standing can be granted transfer credits to OHCC.
+Students who attend and graduate Kairos in good standing can be granted up to a year’s worth of transfer credits to OHCC.
 OHCC is committed to working diligently to grant the most generous transfer possible for all Kairos students.
-In addition to the transfer credits, they will offer a $2,000 scholarship per year to all Kairos students.
+In addition to the transfer credits, they will offer a $2,400 scholarship per year to all Kairos students.
 For more information about OHCC, visit their website at www.oakhills.edu.